cyberbotics/webots/projects/samples/contests/robocup/controllers/referee/tests/goal_scoring_test/README.md

    `-4.25 0.00 0.08` (if team red is on the right side)
    - A force of 5 Newton is applied to the ball along positive or negative X-axis according to robot's side (from the ball towards the robot), simulation is resumed.
    - The ball bounces on `Red 1`.
-7. - Simulation is paused.
+4. - Simulation is paused.
+   - Then, the ball is manually moved to near the opponent's goal, in front of `Red 1`, exactly to:\
+   `4.25 0.00 0.08` (if team red is on the left side)\
+   `-4.25 0.00 0.08` (if team red is on the right side)
    - A force of 5 Newton is applied to the ball along positive or negative X-axis according to robot's side (from the ball towards the goal), simulation is resumed.
    - Ball entirely crosses the goal line and enters the goal.
    - Then, a goal is scored for team red. ([#7](https://github.com/RoboCup-Humanoid-TC/webots/issues/7))
-8. The game state switches to `READY`.
+5. The game state switches to `READY`.
 Then, time elapses and game state changes to `SET`, and then `PLAY`.
-Then, step 6 is repeated.
+Then, step 3 is repeated.
-9.  - Simulation is paused.
+6. - Simulation is paused.
+   - Then, the ball is manually moved to near the opponent's goal, in front of `Red 1`, exactly to:\
+   `4.25 0.00 0.08` (if team red is on the left side)\
+   `-4.25 0.00 0.08` (if team red is on the right side)
-    - A force of 4 Newton is applied to the ball along positive or negative X-axis according to robot's side (from the ball towards the goal), simulation is resumed.
+   - A force of 3.5 Newton is applied to the ball along positive or negative X-axis according to robot's side (from the ball towards the goal), simulation is resumed.
    - Ball doesn't entirely cross the goal line and doesn't completely enter the goal.
    - No goal is scored as the ball doesn't entirely passes the goal line. ([#8](https://github.com/RoboCup-Humanoid-TC/webots/issues/8))

 The following information should be contained in logs (among others):